skandasoft/navigate/README.md

-# Navigate

-Navigate FORWARD & Backward - Drill your way in to the file..any level!!!!!!!!!!

-Jump to any file by double clicking(f2) on the path and jump back(f3).
+# Jump to any file by dbl clicking(f2) even if it is not on the path and jump back(f3) with support for Node Modules.
 Simple!!!

+Drill your way in to the file..any level!!!!!!!!!!

 **Special support for npm modules..Jump straight to locally installed module by clicking on the require**